 The ArtLine is coming to Malden!

-Malden Arts is thrilled to announce we have reached our fundraising goal of $27,000 which means we will receive the $27,000 in matching funds from Mass Development for the ARTLine!
-With a generous outpouring of support from 164 donors in the local community, $35,765 was raised since the start of our Patronicity campaign on May 20.
+Malden Arts is thrilled to announce we have exceeded our fundraising goal of $27,000 which means we will receive the $27,000 in matching funds from Mass Development for the ARTLine!
+With a generous outpouring of support from 164 donors in the local community, $35,765 was raised through our Patronicity campaign spring 2018 for a total of $62,765!.

 We are so appreciative of the entire community for helping make this dream a reality.
 A special thank you goes out to the ARTLine’s VIP donors John Preotle, Jadeanne Sica, David Camell, Neal Anderson, and Craig Spadafora, as well as donors Debbie DeMaria, Ryan O’Malley, and the David A. DeMaria Foundation for their support of the Ed Emberley Mural which got this all started!